 Different types of investments are used in different programs, with some investing in mutual funds and others using exchange-traded products or individual investments like stocks, bonds and commodities-based investments.
 Some programs offer clients the option to include ESG-aware investments for those interested in values-based investing.

-While Wells Fargo Advisors notes that it works with most clients under an asset-based fee arrangement, it does offer advisory programs with other fee structures, such as a commission for each transaction.
+While the firm notes that it works with most clients under an asset-based fee arrangement, it does offer advisory programs with other fee structures, such as a commission for each transaction.

 Clients who want holistic financial planning, beyond the Envision® Process, will pay an additional fee for that service.
 The amount of the fee depends on the scope of the plan, but it is capped at a fixed fee of $10,000.
 For consulting services, clients will pay a one-time or ongoing flat fee, or an asset-based fee.

-Among the disclosures made by Wells Fargo Advisors in its Form ADV filings, the most recent events include:
+Among the disclosures made by the firm in its Form ADV filings, the most recent events include:

 For more information on Wells Fargo Advisors, you can visit its IAPD page.